MapCollaboration/NangaParbat/doc/ConvTablesPrefactors.md

-``NangaParbat/doc``

 # Convolution tables and their prefactors

-This note reports how the convolution tables currently (september 2019) used in NangaParbat are produced and gathers some information about them.
+This note reports how the convolution tables used in NangaParbat are produced and gathers some information about them.

-In ``NangaParbat/tables`` there are six folders, one for each "*level*" of perturbative precision that we can reach.
-Here there is a summary:
+In ``NangaParbat/tables`` there are six folders, one for each perturbative order currently available.
+In the following there is a summary of some relevant parameters used for the computation:

 |  | PDFs used| order|
 | --- | --- | :---: |